“Admission” and Adjustment of Status

 Second, Third, Fourth, Sixth, Seventh, and Eighth Circuits

 The LAC urges the courts to find, consistent with the definition of the term “admitted” in the INA, that the bar to eligibility for a waiver under INA § 212(h), which applies to certain noncitizens who have been “admitted to the United States as an alien lawfully admitted for permanent residence,” refers only to noncitizens who were admitted in LPR status at a port of entry, as distinct from those who adjusted to LPR status post-entry.
-To date, the Third, Fourth, Fifth, Seventh, Ninth, and Eleventh Circuits agree with this interpretation, while the Eighth Circuit stands alone in disagreeing.
-A Petition for Rehearing and Rehearing en Banc is pending in the Eighth Circuit.
-The issue also is pending in the Second and Sixth Circuits.
+To date, the Third, Fourth, Fifth, Sixth, Seventh, Ninth, and Eleventh Circuits agree with this interpretation, while the Eighth Circuit stands alone in disagreeing.
+The issue also is pending in the Second and Tenth Circuits.

 Hanif v.
 Attorney General, No. 11-2643 (3d Cir. amicus brief submitted Sept.
 19, 2011).
 The LAC participated in oral argument on April 11.
 2012.
 The court issued a precedent decision on April 11, 2011, adopting the interpretation urged by the LAC.
 Read our statement.